 93. Share a Home Inventory PDF - Post a link to a PDF document people can use to identify all the items in their home or apartment.
 You can probably find one branded with some of the brands you carry but if you're looking for a generic version you could use something like this.

-94. Don't Self-Promote - It never ceases to amaze me how stupid insurance agents can be on Facebook.
+94. Don't Self-Promote - It never ceases to amaze me how often I see insurance agents over-promoting on Facebook.
 People on Facebook have a choice to listen to you or turn it off.
 Why would one person in a thousand actually choose to read your posts if all you ever say is crap like, "Give us a call today for an insurance quote!"
 If you're not bringing value in the form of entertainment, saving money, or sharing valuable information don't waste your time.

 95. Upload Clients' Classic Car Pictures - Post pictures of your clients classic cars to your page and watch what happens.
 They'll go out and tell all their classic car friends to check it out on your Facebook page.
 Compared to the average American, classic car owners will have more disposable income and are often traditional-minded types that buy insurance through an agent rather than online.
 Think those might be good leads?